tom-meyer/halp/linux/README.md

 But I get a "write error" on Fedora.
 It seems [TLP](https://linrunner.de/tlp/) is needed but it conflicts with `power-profiles-daemon`.
 Need to do more research.

+### Users

+    adduser # use this. helpful promts for a human useradd # low level for scripts and such

+### Groups

+    sudo usermod -aG lxd tom # add to group newgrp - lxd # spawn a new bash shell with group change applied

+### iptables

+    iptables -L -n -v

+Maybe create a iptables README?

+    iptables -I <chain> # insert rule at start of chain iptables -A <chain> # insert rule at end of chain

+### Inspecting open ports

+    netstat -nltp
+    lsof -nPp <PID> | grep LISTEN # by pid (can be multiple pids separated by commas)

 ### Resize XFS

 Check stuff: